Free Website Content - What is Creative Commons?

 The digital code can be embedded into websites and search

 engines.
-Yahoo has a new Creative Commons search which identifies
+Yahoo has a new Creative Commons search which

-works and recognizes any licensing conditions.
-Searches
+identifies works and recognizes any licensing conditions.

-the creative work as Some Rights Reserved or No Rights Reserved.
+Reserved or No Rights Reserved.

-A variety of license options exist for the
+A variety of license options exist for

-be placed on the use of creative works.
+could be placed on the use of creative works.

-Examples of Creative Common License Options
+Examples of Creative Common License

 A Creative Commons license enables copyright holders